nametable/rpi-alarm-system/docs/faq.md

 ## Why can't the software do xyz?

 Well, if it can't do x, y, or z then I haven't implemented it yet.
-If you want you can contribute to the project by forking it and making some fixes.
+If you want you can contribute to the project by forking it and making some fixes/improvements.